 A Customer Relationship Management (CRM) system provides a central place where businesses can manage customer and prospect data.

-If you’re a business looking to implement a new (or replacement) CRM in 2020, there are thousands of solutions on the market.
+If you’re a business looking to implement a new (or replacement) CRM, there are thousands of solutions on the market.
 It’s not an easy process to evaluate and compare.
 In fact, one of the questions we’re most frequently asked is, ‘what CRM should I use?’.

 It’s important to start by saying that there is no best CRM.
 The right CRM for your business depends on the size of your company, your budget, the structure of your business, your current technology and even your employees.